How to Calculate pH and pOH of a Solution?

 pH value of a neutral solution

-A neutral solution or pure water solution meaning the solution where the concentrations of hydrogen and hydroxyl ions are equal or pH values of acids and bases are equal.
+A neutral solution or pure water solution is a solution where the concentrations of hydrogen and hydroxyl ions are equal or the pH values of acids and bases are equal.

 From the definition, we can write simply,